Vesper-Works/Outer-Wilds-ASCII-Overhaul/README.md

 # Outer-Wilds-ASCII-Overhaul
 Turns the game into a terminal-looking ASCII rendered game.

-Press C to toggle shader on and off!
+Hold H to turn the shader off!